Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 ## htop

-Exactly like `top`, `htop` is also providing an incomplete breakdown of the system CPU utilization.
+Exactly like `top`, `htop` is providing an incomplete breakdown of the system CPU utilization.

 ```
   CPU[||||||||||||||||||||||||100.0%]   Tasks: 27, 11 thr; 2 running